Advanced Search

 Troubleshooting

 Cluster Status: You can check the cluster status via zabbix Issues starting interactive apps If you encounter an issue submitting an interactive job select the Session ID.
 This will take you to the session log files.
-Download the script.sh and output.lo...
+Also please include the slurm job number...

 Running recurring jobs with scrontab